ai4os/ai4-docs/source/howtos/develop/dashboard.rst

       Otherwise you can develop locally.
     * For **Step 4** we recommend having `docker <https://docs.docker.com/install/#supported-platforms>`__ installed (though it's not strictly mandatory).

+This tutorial explains how to develop a AI4OS module from scratch.

+If you are new to Machine Learning, you might want to check some :doc:`useful Machine Learning resources </others/useful-ml-resources>` we compiled to help you getting started.

 1. Setting the framework
 ------------------------